-Quality Alliance - The Quality Alliance (QA) is a clinical integration program that offers patients a higher standard of care through the use of standard clinical guidelines for chronic disease management and preventive care services.
-The QA includes all Cleveland Clinic employed physicians and a great number of independent Cleveland Clinic-affiliated practitioners who have elected to follow the same standard clinical guidelines for chronic disease management and preventive care services.
+Quality Alliance - The Quality Alliance (QA) is a clinical integration program and network that includes physicians who offer patients a higher standard of care through the use of standard clinical guidelines for chronic disease management and preventive care services.
+The QA includes all Cleveland Clinic employed physicians and a great number of independent Cleveland Clinical filiated practitioners who have elected to follow the same standard clinical guidelines for chronic disease management and preventive care services.